 The Apollo Kino at Gumpendorfer Straße 63 began showing movies in 1929, succeeding the Apollo Theatre at the same location where the likes of the Mata Hari once appeared.
 The first performance of Lehár’s Tangokönigin (The Tango Queen) took place there on September 9th, 1921.

 Franz Lehár memorial

 The Stadtpark park outside the Kursalon contains numerous monuments and memorials to composers closely associated with Vienna.
-The Lehár memorial features a stone bust of the composer designed by the Austrian sculptor Franz Anton Coufal.
+The Lehár memorial features a stone bust designed by the Austrian sculptor Franz Anton Coufal.

-The city named the street in Lehár’s honour in 1948, shortly after the composer’s death.
+The city named a street in Lehár’s honour in 1948, shortly after the composer’s death.
 Lehárgasse’s artistic connections include more than its name.
 You have, for example (at the time of writing):

 - The back end of the Theater an der Wien